jaycetyle/vscode-gnu-global/README.md

     sudo apt install global
     ```

 * Add the folder of global executable to PATH enviroment variable, or specify gnuGlobal.globalExecutable and gnuGlobal.gtagsExecutable configuration.
+(For users of windows, WSL is recommended.)
     ```
     {
         "gnuGlobal.globalExecutable": "C:\\global\\global.exe",